PokeyBoa/elegant-api-docs/README.md

 ## Hint

+> Through the capabilities provided by `vuepress`,
+> This is an online web document that can be quickly built by focusing on writing markdown documents.
+> We use it to build project manuals and OpenAPI documents.

 - Imitation of the API interface document layout of the Feishu open platform
 - Since it is written in standard `MarkDown` (HTML), it is easy to integrate your own projects